Your browser is unsupported

 Liquidity metrics for bond indices offer rich opportunity

-For fixed income participants, liquidity can be an elusive concept: hard to assess and quantify.
+For fixed income market participants, liquidity can be an elusive concept: hard to assess and difficult to quantify.
 Yet the ease with which a bond can be traded is frequently a critical factor in capital allocation, portfolio composition and trading strategy.
 Traditional approaches to assessing liquidity - such as analyzing TRACE data for average daily volume (ADV) and turnover - typically demand significant data processing, normalization and supplementation.
 Even when metrics are available, many market participants know that the liquidity available for specific trades frequently differs from historical metrics.

 In response, ICE is introducing four liquidity measures across its global bond indices and their constituents.
-These Liquidity Metrics are based on ICE’s established Liquidity Indicators data set, which provides an independent, near-term view of relative liquidity to support risk management, investment decision making and regulatory obligations.
+These new Liquidity Metrics are based on ICE’s established Liquidity Indicators™ service, which provides an independent, near-term view of relative liquidity to support risk management, investment decision making and regulatory obligations.

 The new measures allow users to choose from metrics that capture a bond’s recent trading history, or a modelled approach that applies additional inputs to assess the likelihood it can be traded, and in what size.
 The latter approach is important where a bond may not have traded in the past three months - so has no recent ADV data - yet may have other characteristics relevant to its liquidity like size, issuer level trading activity, or related quote activity.